-- assert are assertions that are fatal to the current test if failed; in other words, if the condition evaluates to false, the test is marked as a failure and the execution of the function is aborted. - expect are, in the other hand, assertions that are not fatal to the test.
+- cr_assert are assertions that are fatal to the current test if failed; in other words, if the condition evaluates to false, the test is marked as a failure and the execution of the function is aborted. - cr_expect are, in the other hand, assertions that are not fatal to the test.
 Execution will continue even if the condition evaluates to false, but the test will be marked as a failure.

-assert () and expect () are the most simple kinds of assertions criterion has to offer.
+cr_assert() and cr_expect() are the most simple kinds of assertions criterion has to offer.
 They both take a mandatory condition as a first parameter, and an optional failure message: